akrzemi1/papers/notes/contracts_explained.md

 detecting errors analogous to determining if a set of axioms is inconsistent.

 This analogy is stong as it includes not only one element (axioms), but also others: inferences and axiom inconsistencies.

+#### Any precondition during static analysis

+One can imagine the following sort of static analysis.
+When analyzing one function, we try to determine thet when the declared preconditions of the function are met, all control paths cause the functions postconditions to be satisfied.
+In such analysis, any precondition, regardless if it has level `default` or `audit` or `axiom`, is analogous to a mathematical axiom, any postcondition, regardless if it has level `default` or `audit` or `axiom`, is a theorem derived from the axioms, performing the analysis is analogous to making a set of inferences, and verifying that all postconditions are met is analogous to proving a theorem.

+This analogy is also stong.

 #### Unchecked contract statements during code generation and execution